 Dr Mayur Bodani, is a neuropsychiatrist at Integro Clinics and qualified in both General Medicine (to hospital medicine standard) and neuropsychiatry.
 He has over 25 years of experience in the field and prescribes cannabis medicines at Integro Clinics for mental health related conditions.
 He has seen considerable success in treating some of the symptoms of depression in his patients with cannabis based medicines (CBM’s), which can allow the patient to start feeling better and getting on with their life.

 For example, the CBM’s can help the patient establish a deeper and a more regular sleeping pattern, reduce feelings of anxiety and encourage the patient’s appetite.
 In combination these factors provided by the CBM’s can have a meaningful positive impact on the patient’s life and give them more emotional stability.
 In turn this allows them to cope better.

 “Sometimes when an individual feels overwhelmed, it can be very difficult to process their feelings and objectively understand them.
-One of the key benefits that I have seen for mental health patients prescribed at Integro Clinics is that cannabis medicines can help them to regain a sense of control over their symptoms, allowing them to feel more confident in engaging with longer term therapies that help them to better understand the root causes of their symptoms.” – Sophie Hayes, Specialist Nurse, Integro Clinics
+One of the key benefits that I have seen for mental health patients prescribed at Integro Clinics is that cannabis medicines can help them to regain a sense of control over their symptoms, allowing them to feel more confident in engaging with longer term therapies that help them to better understand the root causes of their symptoms.” – Sophie Hayes, Former Specialist Nurse, Integro Clinics

 Terri, a stage four cancer patient at Integro Clinics, talks about how cannabis medicine helps her deal with difficult and depressing feelings.